equinor/xtgeo/docs/installation.rst

 From pip
 --------

-For a selection of platforms (Linux and Windows) and Python versions:
+For a selection of platforms (Linux/Windows/MacOS; all 64bit) and Python versions:

 .. code-block:: console